 England flags for the Opening Ceremony (optional)

-Please note that sweets/chocolate etc are strictly not allowed and will be eaten by the coaching staff if found!
-Other food items may be brought but please ensure these do not contain any trace of nuts.
+Please note that sweets/chocolate etc are strictly not allowed and the coaching staff will be forced to eat them if found!
+Other food items such as cereal bars can be brought but please ensure these do not contain nuts.

 To hand in at airport:

-For evening outbound flights, you might consider providing your son/daughter with some food/sandwich for the flight.
+You might consider providing your son/daughter with some food/sandwich for the flight.
 However, please remember not to give them a drink as they cannot take liquids through security.
-If you have to change plans (eg in Amsterdan or Brussels) you might wish to give them some money to spend in that country too so they can buy a snack between flights.

 If you need to give medication to the coaching staff please put the medication, in it’s original packaging, into a clear bag with a sticker with your son’s name clearly labelled.
 Your son will need to take this to Sweden, as our Coaches cannot carry items that do not belong to them, and then hand into the Coaches once in Gothenburg.